-It has been the practice of GGBTS to encourage alumni to continue their education after commencement.
+It has been the practice of Gateway Seminary to encourage alumni to continue their education after commencement.
 As such, alumni have the opportunity to audit, at no charge, one traditional course a semester, provided space is available.
 Alumni must register as auditors through the Registrar's Office.
 Regularly matriculated students are required to pay the audit fee as outlined in the Student Fees and Expenses section.

 Auditors are enrolled in a course provided room is available after students who are taking the course for credit have been registered.
 To obtain the required professor approval, auditors must attend the first class session and have the professor sign the completed audit form.
+Audit forms will not be accepted by the Registrar's Office prior to the start of the class.
 Regional campus students should contact the campus office for more information before attending the first session.
 Auditors are then registered in the order in which applications are received.
 Submission of an audit form and fees does not guarantee enrollment.
-In addition to the audit fee the student will be responsible for any additional class fees required.
+In addition to the audit fee, the student will be responsible for any additional class fees required.